Construction safety online resources

 - Construction checklist for hiring out plant & equipment

-1 - New housing construction industry guides issued jointly by New South Wales, Queensland and Victoria.
-These are consistent with workplace safety regulations in the three eastern states
+1 - Construction industry guides issued jointly by WorkSafe Victoria.
+Some of these are archived, but are still very useful.
+These are consistent with workplace safety regulations in the three eastern states.

-There is much more material on the Construction section of WorkSafe website
+There is much more up to date material on the Construction section of WorkSafe website

 2 - Frequently Asked Questions (FAQ's) for Tower-frame Scaffolds - to assist people by clarifying and explaining WorkSafe's position on these common questions.